 And if you have time on your hands, head to the Basilica of Saint Michel, which is the tallest and the most elegant church/structure in Bordeaux, offering amazing views of the city.

-An elegant city like Bordeaux also has some of the finest arts museums.
-Two of the popular ones worth visiting are Musee des Beaux Arts and CAPC Museum of Contemporary Art.
+An elegant city like Bordeaux also has some of the finest art museums.
+Two of the popular ones worth visiting are the Musee des Beaux-Arts and the CAPC Museum of Contemporary Art.

 Bordeaux is an excellent option as a base city to explore other regions in southern France.
 There are many luxurious accommodation options to choose from, and of course tons of activities to still keep you busy in the city.

 Bordeaux is conveniently connected via trains from London and Paris.
 Many travelers vacationing in Paris, love to add a day tour to explore Bordeaux (Paris to Bordeaux is 2+ hours one way).